samuelspiza/updatenotifier/README.md

 [This](http://gist.github.com/488675) is an example for the JSON structure for this file.
 In addition to the default way of storing this file locally, there are currently two ways to access remote files.
-If '--resource web' is set, the parameter of '--tools' will be interpreted as a URL.
-If '--resource gist' is set, it will be interpreted as 'ID|FILE_NAME' with 'ID' being the Gist ID and 'FILE_NAME' the name of the file in the gist repository.
+If '--resource web' is set, the parameter of '--tools' will be interpreted as an URL.
+If '--resource gist' is set, it will be interpreted as 'ID:FILE_NAME' with 'ID' being the Gist ID and 'FILE_NAME' the name of the file in the gist repository.